Skip to main content

 Description

 Tin-glazed earthenware, painted in blue.
-Vase-shaped body supported by a short incurved stem rising from a domed foot of ogee outline.
-The high, screw-on cover is pierced by petal and leaf motifs, and has a stepped circular finial.
-The foot and neck have a Bérain style border, that on the neck with pendant swags and tassels below on the shoulder.
-The cover has a narrow border and the rest of the surface is scattered with groups of dots and small ladder-like motifs beween the openings.
-The outer edge of the foot and the body around its junction with the stem have a border of stylized leaves.
+Baluster-shaped body supported by a short incurved stem rising from a domed foot of ogee outline.
+The high, domed, screw-on cover is pierced by petal and leaf motifs, and has a stepped circular finial.
+The foot and neck have a Bérain style border, that on the neck with pendant swags and tassels below the shoulder.
+The cover has a narrow border and the rest of the surface is scattered with groups of dots and small ladder-like motifs between the perforations.
+The outer edge of the foot, and the body around its junction with the stem, have a border of leaves or petals.
 The underside of the foot is marked 'A.'

 Notes